-Life-threatening violations must be corrected within 24-hours of the failed inspection.
-If the tenant refuses access for a life-threatening violation, send a letter requesting access via certified mail and upload a copy of this letter to NYCHA to the Owner Extranet along with the Certification, indicating the tenant refused access.
+Life-threatening violations must be corrected within 24 hours of the failed inspection.
+If the tenant refuses access for a life-threatening violation, send a letter to the tenant requesting access via Certified Mail and upload a copy of this letter and a copy of the Certified Mail receipt to NYCHA via the Owner Extranet along with the Hazardous Conditions NE-1 Inspection (NYCHA form 059.307B), indicating that the tenant refused access.